-DHA may enter into a HAP contract for an initial term of no less than one year and no more than 10 years subject to the availability of funding.
+DHA may enter into a HAP contract for an initial term of no less than one year and no more than 15 years subject to the availability of funding.
 A longer term can be negotiated, but only on a case-by-case basis.

 Within one year before expiration of the HAP contract DHA may extend the term of the contract for a maximum term which shall not exceed a total of an additional 20 years per DHA Board authorization.
 In making this determination DHA will consider if an extension is appropriate to continue providing affordable housing for low-income families.
+For HAP contracts covering Project-Based Voucher (PBV) units owned by the DHA, any extension of the HAP contract beyond the initial term will be subject to review and approval by an independent entity in accordance with 24 CFR § 983.155(b).
 Through this activity, no contract will exceed a term totaling 30 years including the extensions.